 You are here

 Faculty members teaching full-time at colleges or universities must be nominated by their institutions to apply for a Summer Stipend.
-The Society for the Humanities serves as the nominating body for Cornell University.
-Calls for applications are circulated each fall.
+Each college and university in the United States and its jurisdictions may nominate two faculty members.
+The Society for the Humanities is the nominating body for Cornell University.
+Any faculty member is eligible for nomination.

 Cornell Internal Selection Process:

 Investigators should submit the following information in .pdf format no later than Thursday, August 30, 2018.
 Extensions to this deadline will not be made.

 - Two-three page project narrative conveying the ideas, objectives, methods, and work plan.
 It should also communicate the project's substance and potential contribution to the humanities; include a paragraph describing the intended audience and intended results of the project.
 If relevant, explain how the results will be disseminated and why these means are appropriate to the subject matter and audience.

 Instructions for Electronic Submission of Nominations: